Ranking the NHL's top 50 (plus) free agents

 Age: 33 | 2017-18 cap hit: $4,500,000

 He can't handle the crease on his own, and he's not worth $4.5 million against the cap.
-But, he had a .917 even-strength save percentage during the last three seasons combined on a leaky defensive team.
+But he had a .917 even-strength save percentage during the past three seasons combined on a leaky defensive team.
 He's worth it for the right price and term.